OSGConnect/connectbook/is-it-for-you.md

         these resources can't run many jobs at the same time so jobs will gain access to these resources more slowly than jobs that require less than 2GB of RAM per core.

-## Applications Poorly Fitted to HTC
+## Applications Poorly Suited to Distributed HTC

 Unfortunately high throughput computing is probably not a good fit for you if: